weilingx46/workshop-ws-5-8-aws/README.md

 `ruleArn` is the output from the `aws events...` command. `function-name` can be found by going to the aws console -> services -> lambda -> Functions.

-I don't know what the Id means.
-I feel like as it should be okay if everyone has their own lambda function with their own unique name on aws?
-Should test this to see if it works.

-If the above command is executed, then you should receive an update of hackernews stories every hour.
-If you want to test it immediately, run `claudia test-lambda` and you should receive an update.
+Run `claudia test-lambda` and you should receive an update.
 You're all done!